 This will apply the same Diffuse texture to the Bump.
 Make sure to edit its UV Properties to match the Diffuse's.

 5. Extrusion and Bevel Material Settings

-Follow the same steps to apply the PlywoodPainted0057 - Image 1 texture to the Front Bevel and Extrusion Materials.
+Follow the same steps to apply the PlywoodPainted0057 - Image 1 chipped paint on wood texture to the Front Bevel and Extrusion Materials.

 There's no need to worry about the UV Properties here, because we'll split the extrusion and modify those values later on.

 Select the text mesh tab, and then click the Coordinates icon at the top of the Properties panel, and change the X Rotation Angle to 90.